luizmb7/nchat/docs/EASYPANEL_DEPLOY.md

 - **Database Connection Error**:
   - Ensure the `DATABASE_URL` is correct.
-  - Verify the `postgres` service is running.
+  - Verify the `mariadb` service is running.
   - Check if Prisma migrations were applied.
 You may need to add a "Deploy Command" in EasyPanel settings:
     - `npx prisma migrate deploy`
 - **Migration Strategy**: